Who We Are

 Your Dollars at Work

-Currently we have over 50,000 members, served by our national headquarters, as well as 40 chapters nationwide.
+We serve more than 300,000 patients annually through our 40 chapters as well as our national education and support programs.
+We have a constituent base of more than two million people.
 Since CCFA is not a government-supported agency, we rely on the support of our members and donors to continue our work.

 Our dedicated corporate sponsors and foundations provide us with significant grants, which have made many of our research, support, and education programs possible.